 Your task is to write the beginning of an imaginary novel.
 Your goal is to make it hilariously bad.
 Note that wacky situations and intentional jokes are more suited to the beginnings of good comedic novels, not bad serious ones, and are therefore not really what this contest is about.
 On the flip side, significant butchering of the language (as opposed to subtle butchering) isn’t all that funny either.
 See the history pages linked above to get the feel for what sort of thing tends to win.

 Your entry (or entries) may be original or may quote another source; if an entry quotes another source, you must state the source.
 Separate winners will be selected from among the original entries and from those that quote other sources.
-There are generally a lot fewer winners in the Found division than the Original division; this contest is not intended as a roundup of bad fanfic.
+There are generally a lot fewer winners in the found division than the original division; this contest is not intended as a roundup of bad fanfic.
+It is also not a generic bad writing contest: an entry that sounds like the beginning of a bad news article (for instance), but not the beginning of a bad novel, should probably not be submitted.
 But sometimes people happen across published sentences that just scream to be Lyttle Lytton entries, and it would be a crime not to showcase them.

 A few tips:

 Note: Like the heading immediately above says, this is an entry form.
-General correspondence—i.e., stuff you want me to respond to and not just stash away until next April—should be sent here.
+General correspondence—i.e., stuff you want me to respond to and not just stash away until next June—should be sent here.